yig/GMU-CS425/README.md

 Hello, World!
 ```

+Some useful `xmake` commands:

+* `xmake run -d helloworld` launches the program in a debugger.
+* `xmake f --menu` opens a command-line menu system you can use to switch between debug and release modes.
+* `xmake f -m debug` and `xmake f -m release` directly switch between debug and release mode.

 ## Setting up version control

 Before going any further, let's set up version control with git.
 You can use git on the command line or using your favorite git gui.
 Before we proceed with git, we need to create a `.gitignore` file at the top level of our project directory so we don't add build products or other extraneous files to our git repository.
 Put this inside: